-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to talk to you about the new PolicyPak GPO Touch Utility.

 Let me explain what the GPO Touch Utility does.
 It’s really only for PolicyPak customers.
 Here’s the problem.
 Let’s say you’ve got some Group Policy Objects that are using some older version of a Pak that you’ve already got in place.